LauraCuellarCa/Battleships_ADS/AlgorithmsAndDataStructures_Explained.md

                    k += 1

-### Queues - Used for User Ship Placement and Managing CPU hit Directions
+### QUEUES - Used for User Ship Placement and Managing CPU hit Directions

 **CPU HIT MANGAGEMENT**